PFLAG Cape Cod

 PFLAG Cape Cod Anne Toran Scholarship

-Each spring, PFLAG Cape Cod awards several thousand dollars to a graduating senior from high schools across the Cape and Islands who will be furthering their education at an institution of higher learning.
-Students chosen for these awards have shown, through their actions and example, support and advocacy for the LGBTQ community.
+Each spring, PFLAG Cape Cod awards scholarships/toolships* to graduating high school seniors from the Cape and Islands who have shown, through their actions and example, support and advocacy for the LGBTQ+ community.
+Since 2003, including 2025, we have awarded over $105,000 in scholarships!

 To learn more about Anne Toran, the person for whom the scholarship is named, please follow this link.